Our full details are:

 How We Collect Your Personal Data

-We may receive data from third parties such as search information and analytics providers like Google based outside of Switzerland and the European Economic Area (EEA) or providers of technical and payment services such as PayPal based outside of Switzerland and the EEA.
+We may receive data from third parties such as providers of technical and payment services like Stripe based outside of Switzerland and the EEA.

 We may also receive data from publicly availably sources.